 If you’re using other software in your business and are worried about having too many things in too many places, fear not!
 QuickBooks Online has its very own app store, where you can install free and paid apps that integrate QuickBooks Online with other software.

-This means that data from other platforms you use, such as Shopify as an example, will be written into QuickBooks Online, saving you from doing the same work twice.
+This means that data from other platforms you use, such as Shopify, will be written into QuickBooks Online, saving you from doing the same work twice.

 Some of my favorite apps for QuickBooks Online are: